A. Residence Life Community Standards

 - Furniture may not be assembled atop bricks, bookcases, or other structures not originally designed to support it.

 - Lofted or bunked beds may only be assembled by certified On-Campus Housing Staff and manufacturer trained installers/movers assigned by the University.
 No other person or entity may install or construct lofts or bunk beds in a room.
 To ensure proper stabilization and anchoring for safety, lofts in rooms must not be altered.
+Additionally, beds cannot be un bunked or un lofted.
+Each room has been arranged with intention and strategy and the bed placement must not be changed.

 - Removal of guard rails on elevated beds is prohibited.
 If the guard rail breaks, residents must immediately notify the Office of Residence Life.